Ozzie Albies Player Props: Braves vs. Marlins

 Ozzie Albies At The Plate

-- Albies is batting .263 with two doubles, a triple, seven home runs and four walks.
+- Albies is batting .243 with three doubles, a triple, seven home runs and seven walks.

-- Among the qualified hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 133rd, and he is 32nd in the league in slugging.
+- Among the qualified batters in baseball, he ranks 110th in batting average, 149th in on-base percentage, and 50th in slugging.

-- He has hit a home run in six games this season (25.0%), homering in 6.9% of his plate appearances.

-- Albies has driven home a run in 11 games this season (45.8%), including more than one RBI in 33.3% of his games and producing three or more of his team's runs on three occasions..
+- In 37.9% of his games this year, Albies has driven in at least one run.
+In eight of those games (27.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.